Comment choisir son combo moteur brushless ?

 Why choose a brushless motor?

-There are two types of electric motors in model making: brushed carbon motors and brushless brushless motors .
-While cheaper brushed motors are still used for entry-level electric vehicles or crawlers, brushless motors have won the hearts of RC pilots who love miniature car competitions.
+There are two types of electric motors used in model making: brushed motors and brushless motors.
+While the less expensive brushed motors are still used for entry-level electric vehicles or crawlers, brushless motors have won the hearts of RC drivers who are fans of miniature car racing.

-In fact, brushless motors are perfectly suited to miniature car competitions due to their numerous advantages:
+Indeed, brushless motors are perfectly suited to miniature car racing due to their many advantages

-• no need for break-in so they are ready to use right out of the box
+• no need for running-in, so they are ready to use straight out of the box

-• less maintenance, just dust them from time to time
+• less maintenance, just dust them off from time to time

-Brushless motors have therefore naturally taken a prominent place in RC modeling, however, choosing a motor suitable for your electric vehicle can seem complicated.
-We will therefore explain in this article what its characteristics are, how to choose it and how to adapt it to the car via an ESC controller.
+brushless motors have naturally taken a prominent place in RC modeling, but choosing the right motor for your electric vehicle can seem complicated.
+In this article, we will explain the characteristics of these motors, how to choose one, and how to adapt it to your car using an ESC controller.

 How to choose your brushless motor?

-The size of the brushless motor is the first criterion to take into account.
-Indeed, the size of the motor is always proportional to the size of the radio-controlled vehicle.
-It is therefore important to choose an engine adapted to the scale of the vehicle .
-For example, a 1/8 buggy motor is far too large to be installed on a 1/10 buggy .
+The size of the brushless motor is the first criterion to consider.
+The size of the motor is always proportional to the size of the radio-controlled vehicle.
+It is therefore important to choose a motor that is suitable for the scale of the vehicle.
+For example, a motor for a 1/8 is far too large to be installed on a 1/10.

-The kv indicate the number of revolutions/min per volt and therefore the theoretical maximum speed of the motor .
-For example, a 3,800 kv motor will be able to run at 3,800 rpm for 1 volt, or 28,120 rpm with a 7.4V Lipo battery .
-You can also find a T number attached to brushless motors, this is a reference for pilots in RC competitions.
+The kv indicates the number of revolutions per minute per volt, i.e., the theoretical maximum speed of the motor.
+For example, a 3,800 kv motor will be capable of rotating at 3,800 rpm for 1 volt, or 28,120 rpm with a 7.4V Lipo battery.
+You may also find a T number attached to motors, which is a reference point for RC competition pilots.

-You should know that increasing the kv speed comes at the expense of torque.
-You must therefore choose the best report based on your practices.
-Here are some guidelines to know which speed to choose for your engine.
+It is important to note that increasing the kv speed comes at the expense of torque.
+You should therefore choose the best ratio for your needs.
+Here are some guidelines to help you choose the right speed for your motor.

-• on a 1/8 scale you can choose a number of revolutions/min per volt around 2600 kv
+• at 1/8 scale, you can choose a number of revolutions per minute per volt of around 2600 kv

-The T is mainly used during RC competitions.
-Brushed carbon motors were classified by revolutions (T) according to their winding.
-By habit, we kept this designation to indicate the power of brushless motors.
+The T is mainly used in RC competitions.
+Motors with Brushed brushed were classified by turns (T) according to their winding.
+By convention, this designation has been retained to indicate the power of brushless motors.

 Here are two diagrams to help you convert kv to T: